 Imagine the improvements in your work stress and profitability if you could spend less time and effort filling shifts because each engaged employee is keen to come to work.

-As a child care manager, shifting gears from The Great Resignation means you need to provide a more meaningful workplace that aligns with your staff values.
+As a childcare or early learning centre manager, shifting gears from The Great Resignation means you need to provide a more meaningful workplace that aligns with your staff values.
 To reduce absenteeism, focus on ways to reduce their stress at work while seeking to increase engagement.

 For more helpful tips, see the Humanforce ebook on Improving Child Care Worker Retention.

 It’s easy to see the many benefits of engaged employees.